sagemath/sagewiki_to_gh-2022-10-10/interact/calculus.md

 x,y=var('x y')
 html('<h2>Explaining approximation of a function in two \
 variables by differential</h2>')
-html('Points x0 and y0 are values where the exact value of the function \
+pretty_print(html('Points x0 and y0 are values where the exact value of the function \
 is known.
 Deltax and Deltay are displacements of the new point.
 Exact value \
-and approximation by differential at shifted point are compared.')
+and approximation by differential at shifted point are compared.'))
 @interact
 def _(func=input_box('sqrt(x^3+y^3)',label="f(x,y)=",type=str), x0=1, y0=2, \
   deltax=slider(-1,1,0.01,0.2),\